WeersmaLabIBD/Microbiome/Biopsy_eQTL/Analysis_Pipeline.md

  - coupling file (connect biopsy ID to WES ID, 185 IDs)

 ```

 In folder CD_Normalized:
+# this step is optional, just remove some undetected probes, will not change much on the cauculation speed

 awk '{print $2}' ../All_pairs.txt | sort | uniq > Probe.txt